Maxhu787/anon-board/TEMP.md

 - loading skeletons
 - add loading screen
 - set page titles
+- add some colors to make it less plain

 chagne name of oauth screen currently supabase url figure out what use-client is